alina-yur/native-spring-boot/README.md

 # Dev Mode

-For development purproses, you can speed up native builds by passing the `-Ob` flag: either via the command line, or in the Native Maven plugin:
+For development purposes, you can speed up native builds by passing the `-Ob` flag: either via the command line, or in the Native Maven plugin:

 ```
 <plugin>